Frequently Asked Questions

 |I lost my ID.
 How can I get a Birth Certificate?||

 You may have your current spouse, parent/step parent, child/step child, grandparent, sister/brother or an authorized agent, attorney or legal representative obtain it for you.
-They are required to have a valid photo I.D. (i.e. – driver’s license or I.D. card issued by the DMV, U.S. passport or passport w/ VISA).
+They are required to have a valid photo I.D. (i.e. – driver’s license or I.D. card issued by the DMV, or a valid passport).
 Forms may be obtained in our offices or from the Forms & Applications link on our website.

 You may also go to the N.C.
 Division of Motor Vehicles website http://ncdot.gov/dmv/online/ to obtain a duplicate driver’s license without obtaining a birth certificate.
 This will save you $10.